runemadsen/Cakemix/README.md

 ### Retrieving data sets

 The real value of cakemix is retrieving sets of data, where data added over multiple interactions can be retrieved all at once.
+Multiple documents can be retreived using an http GET request on URLs composed to pring back particular collections of documents.

 **Getting all data for a user**
-A GET request to `www.itpcakemix.com/user/abc123/` will return all data that user has ever stored.
+A GET request to `www.itpcakemix.com/user/abc123/` will return all data stored under that user ID, whatever the project.

 **Getting all data for a project**
-A GET request to `www.itpcakemix.com/project/cats/` will return all data for the project named "cats".
+A GET request to `www.itpcakemix.com/project/cats/` will return all data stored under the project named "cats".

 **Getting all data for a project and a user**
-A GET request to `www.itpcakemix.com/project/cats/user/abc123` will return all data for the project named "cats" that also has the user named "abc123".
+A GET request to `www.itpcakemix.com/project/cats/user/abc123` will return only the data for the project named "cats" that also bears the user ID "abc123".

 **Getting all data for a custom name**
 A GET request to `www.itpcakemix.com/need_food/YES` will return all data that has a name of "need_food" and a value of "YES".
-Although this is possible, getting data via "user" and "project" is the recommended (and fastest) way to interact with the API.

-All data will be sorted descending by their created date.
+This feature allows you to filter on custom fields.
+IT WILL BE SLOWER than retreiving data using just project and user fields, at least on large collections.

 ### Options

-The API has several options you can add to the end of the URL:
+By default, returned data will be sorted in reverse chronological order (which is to say, descending by their created date), so that the first document returned is the most recent.

+In addition to this default, Cakemix will let you limit the total number of documents returned, using a query string appended to the URL specifying the collection you want to receive.

 **Limiting the number of returned items**
 A GET request with a trailing `?limit=number` will limit the returned items to that specific number.
 E.g. `www.itpcakemix.com/project/cats/user/abc123?limit=5` will return the 5 newest items

+We plan to add other options to Cakemix, but for now, limit is the only such option.

-### What data is on there anyway?
+### What We Need

-If you visit www.itpcakemix.com you will see a list of all data with "project" or "user" attached [not currently working like it should]
+Comments, questions and observations to rune@runemadsen.com and/or clay@shirky.com

+Bang on this.
+Where does it break?
+What bad surprises does it create?

+Show us examples.
+Did you try this?
+Was it useful?
+How?
+Not useful?
+Why not?

+Give us code.
+We need examples for using Cakemix in Processing, Arduino, PHP, Ruby (Sinatra), Python, etc.

+Tell us what features you would like in the next iteration?

+Tell us how to imporve the documentation.
+This is meant to be easy to use, which means being easy to understand, which means good documentation.
+What will improve that?